 Abbey Eisenhower, PhD, is an Associate Professor in the Psychology Department at the University of Massachusetts Boston.
 Dr. Eisenhower is a licensed clinical psychologist whose research and clinical interests involve the early school experiences of children with autism and other developmental disabilities and the role of positive relationships with teachers, parents and peers during this period.
 Her areas of expertise are in Child Clinical Psychology, Developmental Psychopathology, Early School Adjustment, and Treatment Outcome Research.

 Yael Dai, PhD, is a Postdoctoral Research Fellow in the Psychology Department at the University of Massachusetts Boston.
 She received her PhD in Clinical Psychology from the University of Connecticut and completed her predoctoral internship at Kennedy Krieger Institute.
 Dr. Dai is interested in the development, evaluation, and implementation of interventions for children with autism and their families.
 Her research also focuses on promoting early identification of autism, increasing access to interventions, and treating anxiety.

 Postdoctoral Research Fellow

 Sofia Lluna, BA, is a Research Assistant with Dr. Carter in the Psychology Department at the University of Massachusetts Boston.
-As a RISE Caregiver Liaison, she organizes assessment visits and provides assistance to families at all stages of their RISE study participation.
+As a RISE Provider Liaison, she coordinates and supports provider participation across all stages of their RISE study participation.
 She intends to pursue a Ph.D. in clinical psychology and work closely with children from different cultures and socioeconomic statuses.